 What types of accommodations could be available to me?

 Under ADA, accommodations vary widely.
 They can include modifying policies, restructuring jobs, creating more effective work spaces, and much more!
+Reasonable accommodations can be requested at any time throughout one's employment.
 There are three categories of reasonable accommodations:

 * Modifications or adjustments to a job application process.